Ideal for those passionate about educating others through technology, this is an exciting profession with a strong future.

 Here is a sampling of instructional design jobs you may be qualified for with an instructional design and technology degree:

-According to the Bureau of Labor Statistics, the job market for instructional designers is expected to grow a healthy 13% between 2012 and 2022, making it a career-friendly market for those looking to enter the field.*
+According to the Bureau of Labor Statistics, the job market for instructional designers is expected to grow 6% between 2018 and 2028 with a median 2018 salary of $64,450.1

 Ready to change your world and the world of others with an instructional design degree?
 Explore how Walden University’s online MS in Instructional Design and Technology degree program can help you meet your career goals.